aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 * *Flexible...*

-  ...in terms of integration with other programming languges (C, C++, Java etc.).
+  ...in terms of integration with other programming languages (C, C++, Java etc.).

 * *Free and open-source*

-  It means, that Python can been freely used, modified and redistributed.
+  It means that Python can been freely used, modified and redistributed.

 * *Wide range of additional packages*

-  We are particularly interested in those, providing tools for scientific programming (NumPy, SciPy).
+  We are particularly interested in those providing tools for scientific programming (NumPy, SciPy...).

 **Cons:**

-* *Python is speed-limited*
+* *Python is natively speed-limited*

   Python is an [*interpreted*][01] language and cannot compete in speed with [*compiled*][01] languages, such as C.

-While we've named the only disadvantage of Python, it makes Python not-worth-to-use in situations, when the running speed of the program becomes crucial - for example, when doing large-scale simulations, or developing the core engine of a game.
+While we've named only one disadvantage of Python, it makes Python inadequate in situations when the running speed of the program becomes crucial - for example, when doing large-scale simulations, or developing the core engine of a game.

 So, whenever you discover "the disadvantage" of the programming language, keep in mind, that it is very situation-dependant.
-It is, in fact, a very important decision to take - is my choice of the programming language reasonable in this particular case, or not?
+In fact, you have a very important decision to take - is my choice of programming language reasonable in this particular case, or not?

-But for us Python is a perfect tool.
-While we are solving *small* problems in terms of computer resources, we are good.
-Moreover, it is highly probable, that *we are not any slower than we'd be if we've chosen a C-based language*, as the development time, when programming, in Python decreases significantly.
+But for us Python is the perfect tool.
+Since we are solving *small* test problems in terms of computer resources, we are good.
+Moreover, it is highly probable that overall *we are not any slower than we'd be if we had chosen a C-based language*, as the development time, when programming in Python can be much smaller.

 [00]: <https://wiki.python.org/moin/BeginnersGuide/Overview> "What is Python"
 [01]: <https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/> "Interpreted vs compiled"

 ## Get to know Anaconda